thechicagosamurai/Labarr/README.md

 - Android 7.0 (API level 24) or higher
 - Internet connection for remote access
 - Local network access for homelab services

-### Installation
-1. Download the latest APK from releases
-2. Enable "Install from Unknown Sources" in Android settings
-3. Install the APK file
-4. Launch Labarr and configure your homelab settings

 ### Initial Setup
 1. **Configure URLs**: Add your homelab IP address and fallback domain